-Philosophical studies provides a friendly and informal learning environment, with dedicated office and computing facilities specifically for the use of postgraduate students.
+Philosophical studies at Newcastle provides a friendly and informal learning environment, with dedicated office and computing facilities specifically for the use of postgraduate students.

 Full and part-time philosophy postgraduates receive yearly expenses to fund fees, transport and the accommodation costs associated with conference attendance.